 LED purpose Color Status Recommended Action Status No light (LED is off) CP blade is either healthy or does not have power.
 Verify that the power LED is on.
 Steady amber CP blade is faulty or the switch is still booting.
 Ensure blade is firmly seated and switch has completed booting.
-If LED remains yellow, contact IBM Slow-flashing amber (on 2 seconds; then off 2 seconds) CP blade is not seated correctly or is faulty.
+Blade may not be compatible with other blades in the chassis.
+See "FCOE10-24 blade" on page 139 for limitations.If LED remains amber, contact IBM.
+Slow-flashing amber (on 2 seconds; then off 2 seconds) CP blade is not seated correctly or is faulty.
 Pull blade out and reset it.
 If LED continues to flash, replace blade.
 Fast-flashing amber (on 1/2 second; then off 1/2 second) Environmental range exceeded.
 Check for out-of-bounds environmental condition and correct it.
 LINK LED No light (LED is off) No ICL or ICL is cable present, but no connection.
 Ensure that the ICL cable is correctly installed.
 Steady green ICL connected No action required.
 ATTN LED No light (LED is off) No ICL No action required.
 Blinking amber Attention required Ensure that the ICL cable is correctly installed.